Unbounded domains in hierarchically hyperbolic groups: Consequences

-For the converse statement, given an HHG structure for $G$, let $W$ be an eyrie.
-If $\C W$ is not a quasiline, then $G$ virtually acts coboundedly on the nonelementary hyperbolic space $\C W$.
-By \cite[Prop.~3.2, Lem.~3.3]{capracecornuliermonodtessera:amenable}, $G$ contains a nonabelian free subsemigroup, which is a contradiction.
-Thus the eyries of $G$ are all quasilines.
-As above, \cite[Prop.~3.2]{abbottngspriano:hierarchically} shows that there are no other unbounded domains and the distance formula provides the statement about the rank. \end{proof}
+\begin{proof} First suppose that $G$ is virtually abelian.
+Given an HHG structure for $G$, the kernel $K$ of the action of $G$ on $\Ce(G)$ has finite index in $G$.
+Since $\pi_W:K\to\C W$ is coarsely onto for each eyrie $W$, the action of $K$ on $\C W$ is cobounded.
+If some $\C W$ is not a quasiline, then $K$ acts coboundedly on the nonelementary hyperbolic space $\C W$, so contains a nonabelian free subsemigroup by \cite[Prop.~3.2, Lem.~3.3]{capracecornuliermonodtessera:amenable}: a contradiction.
+Thus the eyries of $(G,\s)$ are all quasilines.

-A somewhat surprising consequence of this is the fact that nonabelian free groups do not admit HHG structures consisting only of quasilines.
+Now suppose that the eyries of $(G,\s)$ are all quasilines.
+Again, a finite index subgroup $K$ of $G$ acts coboundedly on $\C W$ for each eyrie $W$, so there is an element of $K$ acting loxodromically on $\C W$ by \cite[\S3]{capracecornuliermonodtessera:amenable}.
+According to \cite[Prop.~3.2]{abbottngsprianoguptapetyt:hierarchically}, this implies that every domain that is nested in an eyrie is bounded, so the domains of $(G,\s)$ are all either bounded or quasiline eyries.

+If the domains of $(G,\s)$ are all either bounded or quasilines, then the eyries are all quasilines, so the previous paragraph shows that the only unbounded domains are the eyries.
+The distance formula, Theorem~\ref{thm:df}, now gives a quasiisometry $G\to\Z^n$, so $G$ is virtually abelian \cite{shalom:harmonic}.